Buhler Police Department

 Going on vacation or leaving town for a few days?
 The Buhler Police Department will conduct extra patrols on your home while you are gone.
 Submit your vacation/extra watch request before you leave town.

-The Buhler Police Department provides employment fingerprinting every weekday from 10am-5pm.
+The Buhler Police Department provides employment fingerprinting every weekday from 10am-5pm by appointment only.

 Fingerprinting Service Fees: